CoCo: Controllable Counterfactuals for Evaluating Dialogue State Trackers: CoCo

-{\textbf{Classifier Filter.}} As shown in Table \ref{table:co_occur_table}, the slot \textit{restaurant-book people} frequently appears together with \textit{restaurant-book time} in the data we use to train our generation model $p(\hat{U}^{\text{usr}}_{t}|U^{\text{sys}}_{t}, \hat{L}_{t})$.
-In the inference, although $\hat{L}_{t}$ may not include \textit{restaurant-book time}, our model may still generate a user utterance ${\hat{U}^\text{usr}_{t}}$ containing information about this slot.
-To deal with this \textit{over-generation} problem, we propose to use a N-way multi-label classifier to eliminate such candidates.
-The classifier takes $\hat{X}_{t}$ as input and predicts whether a slot $S_{i}$ appears at $t$-th turn or not.
-We use this filter to eliminate generated candidates for which the classifier predicts at least one slot $S_i$ as mentioned in $\hat{U}^{\text{usr}}_{t}$ while $S_i \notin \hat{L}_{t}$.
-In Fig. \ref{fig:ctrl}, our classifier filter eliminates the second hypothesis from the output of beam search because $\hat{L}_{t}$ does not contain the slot \textit{restaurant-book time} while it is mentioned in the generated utterance.
+where $H^{\texttt{CLS}}_{t} \in \mathbb{R}^{d_{\text{emb}}}$ is the representations of \texttt{CLS} token of BERT with dimension $d_{\text{emb}}$.
+We then feed $H^{\texttt{CLS}}_{t}$ into a linear projection layer followed by \texttt{Sigmoid} function: where $W \in \mathbb{R}^{N \times d_{\text{emb}}}$ is the trainable weight of the linear projection layer and $P_{j}$ is probability that slot $S_{j}$ appears at $t$-th turn of $X_{t}$ with $Y_{j}$ as its label.
+The classifier is trained with $\mathcal{J}_{\text{cls}}$, i.e. the mean binary cross entropy loss of every slot $S_{j}$ and achieves a precision of 92.3\% and a recall of 93.5\% on the development set \footnote{We defer further details of the classifier to Appendix \ref{appendix:classifier_training}.}.
+During inference, the classifier takes $\hat{X}_{t}$ as input and predicts whether a slot $S_{i}$ appears at $t$-th turn or not with threshold 0.5.
+We use this filter to eliminate generated candidates for which the classifier predicts at least one slot $S_j$ mentioned in $(U^{\text{sys}}_{t},\hat{U}^{\text{usr}}_{t})$ while $S_j \notin \hat{L}_{t}$.
+In Figure \ref{fig:ctrl}, our classifier filter eliminates the second hypothesis from the output of beam search because $\hat{L}_{t}$ does not contain the slot \textit{restaurant-book time} while it is mentioned in the generated utterance.